Voluntary turnover rate | Global analysis

 Turnover rate isn’t just about who leaves, it’s a mirror of how well a company is managed and led.
 When we analyze global voluntary turnover across sectors, clear patterns emerge.

-📈 The services and consumer sectors struggle most with retention:
+Services and consumer sectors struggle most with retention

 • Retail tops the list, with about a quarter of employees leaving annually.